CodeTanzania/ewea/docs/api.md

 > TODO

-## EVENTCERTAINTY
+## EventCertainty

-`EVENTCERTAINTY` The code denoting the certainty of the subject event of the alert message
+`EventCertainty` The code denoting the certainty of the subject event of the alert message

-### EVENTCERTAINTY Schema
+### EventCertainty Schema

-`EVENTCERTAINTY` have the following attributes:
+`EventCertainty` have the following attributes:

 <br />